rapid-sensemaking-framework/rsf-runner/README.md

 Ideally, a live dashboard of events taking place in the process, and results coming in would be viewable, and even options for people playing facilitator type roles to add the human touch of fostering the social intelligence, and getting to great outcomes.

+Once every step of the process has completed, the final results will be saved to the computer that was hosting the process, though they could also be uploaded somewhere digitally available, or posted into a database for longevity.

 ## Principles

 The tools should offer participants in processes as much transparency into the process as makes sense for the use case.
 In most cases, all the participants should have the results of the entire process, rather than constrict the results to the facilitator.
 The process should benefit everyone.